Y0Coss/docs-fork/pages/manage_and_operate/secret_manager/external-secret-operator/guide.en-gb.md

 #### Use External Secret Operator

-Once the `SecretStore` is setup you can define `ExternalSecret` that comes from the secret manager.
+Once the `ClusterSecretStore` is setup you can define `ExternalSecret` that comes from the secret manager.
 In the example we use a secret already created on the Secret Manager:

 - Path: `prod/database/MySQL`